A Note on Quantum Divide and Conquer for Minimal String Rotation: Quantum Query Complexity of LMSR

-\begin{proof} By Proposition \ref{prop:LMSR-to-minimal-length-l}, we only have to provide a quantum algorithm that solves the problem of minimal length-$\ell$ substrings defined in Problem \ref{prob:length-l}.
-The framework of our algorithm follows from that of {\cite[Theorem 4.1]{AJ22}} but is slightly improved.
+\begin{proof} The framework of our algorithm follows from that of {\cite[Theorem 4.1]{AJ22}} with improvements.
+By \cref{prop:LMSR-to-minimal-length-l}, the LMSR of a string $s$ can be reduced to finding the leftmost minimal length-$n$ substring of $s' = ss$.
+For simplicity, we consider how to find the leftmost minimal length-$\ell$ substring of a string $s$ of length $n$ with $n/2 \leq \ell \leq n$.
 Suppose $s$ is a string of length $n$, and $O_s$ is the quantum oracle with access to $s$.
-Now we want to find the leftmost minimal length-$\ell$ substring of $s$.
 For convenience, we also find the rightmost minimal length-$\ell$ substring of $s$.
+Let $\mathsf{solve}\rbra*{s, \ell}$ be a function that returns two indices $x$ and $y$ indicating the leftmost and rightmost indices of the minimal length-$\ell$ substrings, denoted as $\rbra{x, y} \gets \mathsf{solve}\rbra*{s, \ell}$.

-Let $b$ be some parameter to be determined, and $m = \ceil*{\ell/b}$.
+\textbf{Dividing into sub-problems}.
+Let $b \geq 1$ be some parameter to be determined that depends on $n$, and $m = \ceil*{\ell/b}$.
 We will recursively reduce the problem of minimal length-$\ell$ substrings of size $n$ to $\ceil*{n/m}-1$ sub-problems of size at most $2m$.

 To this end, for every $i \in \sbra*{\ceil*{n/m}-1}$, the string of the $i$-th sub-problem is

 and we recursively solve the problem of minimal length-$\ell_i$ substrings with $\ell_i = m$.
 Suppose $x_i$ (resp. $y_i$) is the index of the leftmost (resp. rightmost) minimal length-$\ell_i$ substring of $s_i$, where $im \leq x_i \leq y_i \leq \min\cbra*{\rbra*{i+2}m-1, n - 1}$.
 Note that